splitgraph/sgr/engine/README.md

 a volume in  `/docker-entrypoint-initdb.d/`.

-**Important Note:** No matter which method you use (extending the image or mounting a vlume), Postgres will only run these init scripts on the *first run* of the container, so if you want to add new scripts you will need to `docker rm` the container to force the initialization to run again.
+**Important Note:** No matter which method you use (extending the image or mounting a volume), Postgres will only run these init scripts on the *first run* of the container, so if you want to add new scripts you will need to `docker rm` the container to force the initialization to run again.